What are Long-Term Care Insurance Partnership Policies?

-With the passage of the 2005 Deficit Reduction Act, the Long-Term Care Partnership Program (LTCP) has emerged as a way to help both the states and consumers address the high costs of long-term healthcare.
-This federal/state/consumer partnership allows a consumer who has a qualified Partnership Long-Term Care Policy to protect their assets that would generally be spent-down and still qualify for state Medicaid Long-Term Care benefits without the full exhaustion of assets.
+With the passage of the 2005 Deficit Reduction Act, the Long-Term Care Partnership Program (LTCP) has emerged to help both the states and consumers address the high costs of long-term health care.

 Benefits of a Long-Term Care Partnership Policy

-A Long-Term Care Partnership policy provides dollar-for-dollar asset protection.
-This allows you to shelter your assets in the event you exhaust all the benefits of your qualified Long-Term Care policy.
-This is the "asset disregard."
-The state will disregard the total amount of benefits paid by your partnership policy in the calculation for Medicaid Long-Term Care benefits.
+The state will disregard the total amount of benefits paid by your partnership policy when calculating your Medicaid long-term care benefit eligibility.
 This way, no matter what happens or how long your extended care event lasts, you will never fully exhaust your assets.

 It also protects your estate from any subsequent recovery by the state for receipt of Medicaid-paid services.